Abbasid Caliphate

 The Mihna

-The Mihna (833-848 CE) was a fifteen-year inquisition initiated by Caliph al-Ma'mun to enforce the Mu'tazilite doctrine that the Quran was created rather than eternal.
-Its failure, symbolized by Ahmad ibn Hanbal's steadfast resistance, established the independence of Islamic religious scholarship from political authority and marked the decline of Mu'tazilite rationalism in Sunni Islam.
+The Mihna (833–848 CE) was a fifteen-year inquisition begun by Caliph al-Ma'mun to enforce the Mu'tazilite doctrine that the Quran was created.
+Its failure, symbolized by Ahmad ibn Hanbal's resistance, established the independence of religious scholarship from political authority.

 Related Eras